unchase/Unchase.Dynamics365.Connectedservice/README.md

 ## <a name="Use"></a> Use generated classes
 The classes created by the [Connected Service](https://marketplace.visualstudio.com/items?itemName=Unchase.unchaseDynamics365ConnectedService) are designed to be built into a class library that can be referenced by projects that use **Common Data Service**.
-After you have generated the class file using the *Connected Service*, you should add the file to your Visual Studio project.
-You must also add references to several assemblies that the generated classes are dependent upon.
+After you have generated the class file using the *Connected Service*, you must also add references to several assemblies that the generated classes are dependent upon.

 The following lists assemblies that must be referenced in your project when you use the generated code file.